npm/cli/docs/content/cli-commands/npm-audit.md

 By default, the audit command will exit with a non-zero code if any vulnerability is found.
 It may be useful in CI environments to include the `--audit-level` parameter to specify the minimum vulnerability level that will cause the command to fail.
+One can also acknowledge issues by using `--acknowledged-issues` option.
-This option does not filter the report output, it simply changes the command's failure threshold.
+These options do not filter the report output, it simply changes the command's failure threshold.

 ### Content Submitted